 A technique that SAS programmers often need and find useful is the ability to identify the beginning and ending observation in a by-group.
 The DATA step creates two temporary variables for each BY variable: FIRST.variable and LAST.variable.
-The ability to perform by-group processing to identify FIRST., LAST., and BETWEEN observations is a popular technique with SAS users.
-Unfortunately, users had no way to emulate this very important programming technique in PROC SQL.
-So, after considerable research and 3-years under development, I developed a subquery coding technique that can be used in PROC SQL to emulate this stalwart DATA step technique.
+Performing by-group processing to identify FIRST., LAST., and BETWEEN observations is a popular technique with SAS users.
+Unfortunately, PROC SQL users had no way to emulate this very important programming technique.
+So, after considerable research and 3-years in development, I came up with a coding technique that can be used in PROC SQL to emulate this stalwart DATA step technique using a subquery.
 Although still under refinement, the following SQL code correctly identifies the FIRST.column and LAST.column in by-groups, and is able to identify the BETWEEN.column rows too in SAS-SQL, and leading RDBMS vendors SQL implementations (but needs some refinement).
 Here's what the SQL code can do:

-- 1. FIRST.
-By-group rows
+- 1. Identify FIRST.column By-group rows

-- 2. LAST.
-By-group rows
+- 2. Identify LAST.column By-group rows

-- 3. BETWEEN By-group rows
+- 3. Identify BETWEEN.column By-group rows